FreeCAD/FreeCAD-documentation/wiki/Macro_EasyAlias.md

 |Icon=easy-alias-icon.png
 |Description=Use this to quickly and easily create aliases for cells in your spreadsheets.
 It takes the text labels you will have already created in one column and uses those labels as aliases in the next column.
 |Author=TheMarkster
-|Version=2022.02.28.rev2
+|Version=2022.03.21
-|Date=2022-02-28
+|Date=2022-13-21
 |FCVersion=All
 |Download=[https://www.freecadweb.org/wiki/images/5/5e/Easy-alias-icon.png ToolBar Icon]
 }}

 ## Description

 Use this to quickly and easily create aliases for cells in your spreadsheets.
 It takes the text labels you will have already created in one column and uses those labels as aliases in the next column.
-For example, the text labels in Column A can be used to create aliases for the cells in Column B.
+For example, the text labels in Column A can be used to create aliases for the cells in Column B. Since version 2022.03.21 if you include text inside parentheses only that text will be the alias.
+For example, \"Height of top end (topHeight)\" as the label (without the quotes) would make the alias of topHeight in the next column.

 ## Usage